iwang2/graphics_final/README.md

 Ida Wang, Period 5.

 ### Implemented Features
-1. Lighting commands with only a single light source (`ambient`, `light`, `constants`)
+1. Lighting commands with only a single light source (`ambient`, `light`, `constants`).
-2. New primtive shapes (3 different platonic solids: tetrahedron, octahedron, icosahedron)
+2. New primtive shapes (3 different platonic solids: tetrahedron, octahedron, icosahedron).
-    - all are now centered at their center? centroid? (they can rotate in place instead of around a vertex)
+    - All are now centered at their center? centroid? (they rotate in place instead of around a vertex).
+    - To view these shapes, run `thing.mdl` instead of the `simple_anim.mdl`.
+Currently the script is set to show an icosahedron, but it can be modified to show a tetrahedron or an octahedron as well.